 Crankshaft Bearings

 Crankshaft bearings are a softer material than the crankshaft journal or cap.
 This softer metal ensures that the bearing material wears before the journal.
-A crankshafts journal does not ride on the bearing surface; instead, it rides on a thin film of oil between the journal and the bearing.
-Whenever there is contact between the journal and the bearing, there will be excessive wear.
+A crankshaft journal does not ride on the bearing surface; instead, it rides on a thin film of oil between the journal and the bearing.
+There will be excessive wear whenever there is contact between the journal and the bearing.
 Excessive internal clearance caused by worn bearings and journals results in low oil pressure.

 Check the bearing for metal particles embedded into its surface.
-These particles indicate that two metal parts are in contact with each other creating metal shavings.
+These particles indicate that two metal parts are in contact, creating metal shavings.
 Find and repair this problem before proceeding.
 Look at the backside of the bearing insert for wear, indicating that it has spun in its saddle.
-Whenever metal shavings show up in the oil pan or the bearings, inspect the oil pump.
+Inspect the oil pump if metal shavings appear in the oil pan or the bearings.